 Painting brick isn't 100% irreversible, but it's pretty close.
-It’s like gaining 400 pounds.
-Technically you could lose that weight but it’s gonna take a lot of work, a lotta tears, enough swear words to fill a penitentiary and some kind of surgery.
+It's like gaining 600 pounds.
+You *could* lose that weight but it's gonna take a lot of work, a lotta tears and enough swear words to fill a penitentiary.

-Even though the original brick wall was beautiful, it didn’t make my room beautiful.
+Even though the original brick wall was beautiful, it didn't make my room beautiful.
 At all.
-In fact it ruined my dining room.
-That one end of the rectangular room always felt dark and heavy.
 I put LED strip lighting above it to brighten it up.
 That worked(ish).
 But not enough.